nonexistent9/nonexistent9.github.io/progress.md

 There is no escape I need to speedrun JavaScript before I move to the frameworks.

 I should look for ways to increase sign ups for Zeke.

+**Jan 25th**
+We are now getting signups on almost a daily basis.
+It's only 1-2 on most days but still an achievement.

+Set up payment related stuff, have a company bank account now, thinking of going with LemonSqueezy for accepting payments.
+The setup for that has began.

+Gearing up for launch for next week.
+From then on the goal will be on revenue.